nicklafferty/craftycody/content/life/park-city-ut.md

 We landed on Park City because, well, it's a really popular ski destination and popular places usually have all of their tourist activities down to a science.
 We wanted a vacation that would be easy to plan since it's something we hadn't done before.

+We stayed in Canyons Village which is right by Park City.
+It's at the base of the mountain so you basically walk out of your hotel and hop on a gondola to go skiing.
+We didn't want to rent a car for this trip so this was a great option.
+There are several hotels in Canyons Village as well as shops and restaurants.
+It's a really cute area.

 ## Hotel

 ## Mountain